abisoft11/slappy-translations/README.md

 Ignore any variables in the text.
 Variables are single words starting with a '$' symbol.
 E.g., `$code`.

-Text in the files usually split across lines at logical breaking points in sentences or paragraphs.
+Text in the files is usually split across lines at logical breaking points in sentences or paragraphs.
 When translating, please keep the translated text on the same line as the original text, as far as possible.

 # General concepts
 ## Players vs. Competitors